Penn State’s Historic Campus Modeling Project, which “aims to enhance Penn Staters’ sense of place and University history,” looks promising:

 “I think our imagination is limited when it comes to trying to visualize things that are no longer there,” Klippel said.
 “So while imagining how campus looked without the Millennium Science Complex is almost impossible nowadays, virtual reality is a way to bring these past environments back to life.”

-We created The Nittany Valley Society to foster a spirit of community across time, and we created Nittany Valley Press to make more of our history and heritage accessible to regular people.
+We created Nittany Valley Press to foster a spirit of community across time and make more of our history and heritage accessible to regular people.
 Learning about initiatives like this historic campus modeling project is validation for what we believe: that special places need to continually fire the imagination of its newest people through encounter with its past.

 If there’s “something in the water” at special places like Penn State, and distinctive regions like the Nittany Valley, there’s a key lesson that’s often overlooked: you need to actually drink the water.